- Understanding the saving and investing resources available to you will allow you to be efficient with your retirement planning.

-As you begin planning, you should set goals for retirement.
+Setting goals is the first step in building your retirement plan.
 Put them in writing and revisit them from time to time.
 Focus on what you can control and how much you need to save.

 The planning strategies you implement depend on your career stage, your financial goals, when you would like to retire and your current financial situation.
-If, for example, you are a late-career professional who hasn’t saved enough to fund your retirement, you must take into consideration factors such as time horizon and risk tolerance, both of which affect the types of investments that make sense for you.
+If, for example, you are a late-career professional who hasn’t saved enough to fund your retirement, consider factors such as time horizon and risk tolerance, both of which affect the types of investments that make sense for you.

-Time horizon is the period of time over which an investment takes place.
+Time horizon is the period of time over which investing takes place.
 Short-term investments have time horizons of fewer than three years.
 If you plan on retiring in 20 years, your retirement planning would have a time horizon of 20 years.
 Nevertheless, a significant portion of your investments may require a longer time horizon.
 Even though you’ll require retirement income to commence in 20 years, it must also sustain for a potential additional 30 years thereafter.

 Risk tolerance refers to the level of market risk you’re willing to take.
-For example, stocks carry higher risks than bonds do, but stocks have more growth potential.
+For example, stocks carry higher risks than bonds, but stocks have more growth potential.
 Your risk tolerance will impact how your investment portfolio is constructed.
 The overall mixture of stocks, bonds and cash within your various accounts is referred to as your asset allocation.

 Making a Budget

-Make sure not to forget your routine costs, such as property taxes, insurance, and car registration and driver’s license renewals.
-Also remember non-routine expenses such as gifts and the costs of hobbies and vacations.
+Don’t forget your routine costs, such as property taxes, auto insurance, car registration fees and driver’s license renewals.
+Also, remember nonroutine expenses such as gifts and the costs of hobbies and vacations.